 - Do you add any detergent to your pre-wash/rinse cycle?
 If not, you may want to consider adding a small amount of detergent and doing an express wash instead of a rinse.
 You wouldn’t use a full load’s worth of detergent, but maybe about half the amount.
 This will help the main wash to really be able to do its job.

 - Are you doing an extra rinse at the end?
-This might be something you want to try if you’re worried about detergent residue build-up.
+This might be something you want to try if you’re experiencing detergent residue build-up.
 Your wash cycle will have a rinse built-in, but you may need to set it to add an additional rinse.
 This will help make sure that all the detergent is getting washed away, leaving diapers fresh and as absorbent as possible.

 - Are you using a detergent with fabric softener, or adding fabric softener to your loads?
 DON’T!
 Fabric softener will make your diapers less absorbent.